-Student Name: Clinical site:
+Student Name:

-Unit/Floor:Semester/Year Competency I. Professionalism: Demonstrates professionalism: 1.
+Unit/Floor: Semester/Year Competency I. Professionalism: Demonstrates professionalism: 1.
 Maintains appropriate professional interactions at all times to include, dress code, punctuality, confidentiality and personal integrity.
 2. If a score of 0 applies student will be sent home with no makeup rotation according to the policy of the Respiratory II.
 Safety: 1.
 Safely and consistently performs all aspects of patient care while keeping the clinical instructor informed of patient status.
 III.
 Clinical paperwork to include clinical log sheet: 1.
 Complete and submitted on time per clinical instructor requirements.
 Documentation: 2.
 Begins to document patient care correctly, and in a timely manner.
-Student begins to use computer charting, and use patient data base.
+Student begins to j use computer charting, and use patient data base.
 IV.
 Assessment: 1.
-Begins to collect and apply appropriate subjective/objective patient data to physical patient assessment and all body systems.
+Begins to collect and apply appropriate subjective/objective patient data to physical patient assessment and all body systems.]

 2. Begins to identify potential/actual patient diagnoses for selected patients.

-V. Critical Thinking1.
+V. Critical Thinking 1.
 Begins to demonstrate the ability to transfer learning from one situation to another.
 2. Begins to incorporate suggestions into the learning experience.

+TOTAL

+Date:

+Students Initials

+Instructors Initials

-TOTAL Date: Students Initials Instructors Initials Student initials indicate that student has read the evaluation and has had the op portunity 1 to discuss it with the instructor ·
+Student initials indicate that student has read the evaluation on and h s had the opportunity to discuss it with the instructo r ,